1919

 Joining the NFL

-August 27 – The Acme Packers were awarded a franchise in the American Professional Football Association (now known as the NFL).
+The Packers were awarded a franchise in the American Professional Football Association (now known as the NFL).

 1957